 - 4 large potatoes (peeled and cut into 1/2-inch cubes)

 - 1 cup sour cream

 - Salt and black pepper

-- Chopped fresh dill for garnish, if desired
+- Optional: chopped fresh dill for garnish

 - Melt butter in a large pot.
-Saute onion until translucent, about 3 minutes.
+Sauté onion until translucent, about 3 minutes.

-- Pour tempered sour cream into hot soup, whisking constantly until it comes to a boil.
+- Pour tempered sour cream into hot soup, whisking constantly, until it comes to a boil.
 Reduce heat to low and simmer 3 minutes or until slightly thickened.